 Environmental Health consider that the attraction of additional vehicles to the application site will inevitably lead to an increase in vehicle emissions in the area.
 Environmental Health have recently published the WDC Air Quality Planning Policy Guidance which recognises the impact of road transport emissions creep due to the aggregated impact of development schemes.
 The policy requires developers to use 'reasonable endeavours to minimise emissions and, where necessary, offset the impact of development on the environment'.
-Environmental Health have advised that the developer should be invited to consider producing a low emission strategy for the development, which could be required by condition.
+This assessment is currently being undertaken and Members will be updated at the planning committee meeting.
+This assessment will then be conditioned.